Skip to main content

 Lead OUT Loud is a vibrant First-Year Leadership Opportunity (FLO) designed for first-year students at TCU who want to learn more about the LGBTQ+ community or allyship.
 This program provides a supportive space to build meaningful connections, strengthen leadership skills, and engage in personal growth while contributing to a positive campus experience.

 Leaders Engaging & Assisting People through Service (LEAPS) is First-Year Leadership Opportunity (FLO) that focuses on community engagement and servant leadership, while also developing and executing TCU Serves Days, weekly general member meetings, and various community service and volunteer programming throughout the year.
-LEAPS Cohort members will develop relationships with campus and community partners while also working closely with the Office of Service & Leadership (S&L) staff to promote a campus-wide atmosphere of community involvement, service, and excellence.
+LEAPS Cohort members will develop relationships with campus and community partners while also working closely with the Office of Leadership & Experiential Learning (LEL) staff to promote a campus-wide atmosphere of community involvement, service, and excellence.